Homeopathy for Endometriosis Treatment

 Can Endometriosis cause anemia?

 Women with endometriosis can lose a lot of blood when the endometriosis lesions or implants shed in the pelvic cavity.
 Women with endometriosis tend to have heavier and longer periods compared to other women.
-Therefore, there are chances that they may suffer from iron deficiency or get anemia.
+Therefore, there are chances that they may suffer from iron deficiency anemia.

 Can Endometriosis spread?

 Yes, endometriosis is locally invasive and can spread quickly.
 Their growth is stimulated by the cyclic hormones.
 In women with endometriosis, the tissue usually spreads through the pelvic area.
 However, in some cases, it might spread up to the chest cavity.
-The endometrium, regardless of where it has spread in the body, works on the same cycle as a woman’s menstrual period, which is controlled by the hormone found in a female body, Oestrogen.
+The endometrium, regardless of where it has spread in the body, works on the same cycle as a woman’s menstrual period, which is controlled by the hormone found in a female body, estrogen.

 Can Endometriosis cause Nausea?

 Yes, endometriosis causes nausea, especially when the women are having their periods.
-For some women, endometriosis can break into the bowel, interfere with intestinal anatomy, change regular bowel functioning, and this can lead to constipation, bloating, painful bowel movements, diarrhoea, vomiting, and nausea.
+For some women, endometriosis can break into the bowel, interfere with intestinal anatomy, change regular bowel functioning, and this can lead to constipation, bloating, painful bowel movements, diarrhea, vomiting, and nausea.